Oregon Institute of Technology, Portland-Metro: Campus life

 Oregon Tech Portland-Metro is situated around several technology companies which periodically enroll employees into the universities' student body as well as pool new graduates.
 Students typically purchase food from a micro market in the Student Commons or walk to either Argyle square or the Wilsonville city center.

 Library

 The campus has a library located on the fourth floor.
-The library houses approximately 1200 volumes and has access to all electronic resources that the university subscribes to.
-Students may also checkout items through Summit from more than 37 different university library campuses in the Pacific Northwest.
+The library houses approximately 1200 volumes and has access to all electronic resources to which the institution subscribes.
+Students may also check out items through Summit from more than 37 different university library campuses in the Pacific Northwest.
 The library has seven rooms that students can check out for studying or for group collaboration and functions as the hub for many school and industry related projects around campus.

 Tutoring

 Oregon Tech has a free and open tutoring service for students dubbed "Peer Consulting" which is located on the fourth floor, opposite of the campus library.
 The objective of the center is to have students who have a 'B' or higher in their classes assist their peers by providing direction in their study or work.
 The Peer Consulting center is unique because it attempts to de-stigmatize academic assistance, provide a space for students to ask questions and connect with their peers.